 A Shuttle Bus is provided for access to the hire car parking although it is just over a 5 minute walk from the shuttle bus stop - easy with hand luggage or wheelie bags.
 Check the bus stop shuttle count down timer to see if it's worthwhile walking.

 Generally car hire is more expensive on the Swiss side - but may not be in Summer or peak periods in Winter and may be subject to CHF exchange rates.
 NOTE THAT IN 2016 PRICES HAVE OFTEN BEEN CHEAPER ON THE SWISS SIDE UNLIKE PREVIOUS YEARS.
 Winter 2022 has seen prices increase sharply at Geneva Airport (especially on the Swiss side) although this may stabilise nearer the time.

-Vignette is included (the Swiss motorway tax disc required for motorway driving - but this can be avoided, see below in driving directions).
+A Vignette is usually always included (the Swiss motorway tax disc / sticker required for motorway driving - but this can be avoided, see below in driving directions).
 For the first time ever in 2017 we had a Swiss plated car without a Vignette and heard of a least one other.

-Directions back to airport much easier - especially if using motorways.
+Directions back to airport are much easier - especially if using motorways all the way.